Happy 31st Anniversary, Larry!

 - We’ve lived life in community, surrounding ourselves with friends and family to love, support, encourage, and challenge us.

-- You’ve helped me in my garden when you could’ve been hunting.
+- He’s helped me in my garden when he could’ve been hunting.

-- We’ve said thank you a lot — even for helping me with the laundry and thus shrinking my favorite clothes.
+- We’ve said thank you a lot — even after helping me with the laundry and thus shrinking my favorite shirt.
 And especially for not getting mad when I’ve gone out and replaced that one shirt with five others.

-- You’ve done the stuff I hate just because I hate it, like going to the grocery store and filling up my gas tank.
+- He’s done the stuff I hate just because I hate it, like going to the grocery store and filling up my gas tank.

-- You haven’t counted the number of books I’ve bought or writers conferences I’ve attended.
-You’ve even gone to some conferences with me just to meet my writing friends and encourage me.
+- He hasn’t counted the number of books I’ve bought or writers conferences I’ve attended.
+He’s even gone to some conferences with me just to meet my writing friends and encourage me.
+(But I also haven’t blown our budget to do it.)

-- You don’t make me feel bad for not wanting to go hunting.
+- He doesn’t make me feel bad for not wanting to go hunting.
+(Sit still and quiet in a deer stand?
+No thanks!)

 - We’ve loved each other’s families as our own.